-We are choosing candidates for various positions of popular election.
+We are choosing candidates for various positions in a popular election.

 We have to take advantage of this process to strengthen our organization.
-All PRI members have a task to fulfil, we all have a responsibility to assume.
+All PRI members have a task to fulfill, and we all have a responsibility to assume.

 We do not want candidates who, being nominated, are the first to be surprised at knowing their supposed militancy, we are the PRI members themselves.

-We assume all these commitments of republican reform, of democratic and federal reform; of reform of procedures and their context; of internal reform of the PRI.
+We assume all these commitments of republican reform, democratic and federal reform; reform of procedures and their context; of internal reform of the PRI.

 And we do it because we are aware that Mexican society has changed and that consequently demands a change in political practices.
-The PRI will participate with civility and with respect to our pluralism in the elections of August 21.
+The PRI will participate with civility and for our pluralism in the elections on August 21.

 As a candidate of the PRI for the Presidency of Mexico, I reaffirm my unwavering commitment to the democratic transformation of Mexico.

 Let it be understood: that day there can only be one winner.
 Only the clear, unobjectionable triumph of the people of Mexico is admissible.